 - How intricate is your wedding ring design?

-- How many loose stones do you have to make a new engagement ring?
+- How many loose stones do you have to make a new diamond engagement ring?

 - Is the design based on an existing engagement ring or being repurposed from an old ring?